vyos/vyos-documentation/docs/configuration/firewall/zone.rst

    Documentation for most of the new firewall CLI can be found in the `firewall
    <https://docs.vyos.io/en/latest/configuration/firewall/general.html>`_
    chapter.
-The legacy firewall is still available for versions before 1.4-rolling-202308040557 and can be found in the :doc:`legacy firewall configuration </configuration/firewall/general-legacy>` chapter.

 In this section there's useful information on all firewall configuration that